 '"A battle was fought.
 King Richard was killed on the battlefield and the Earl of Richmond was crowned King of England on the field with Richard's crown."
 Philippe de Commines.

-Polydore Vergil reported that a 1,000 men were slain amongst Richard III’s men and about 100 on Henry Tudor’s side.
-According to Vergil Henry’s standard bearer Sir William Brandon was ‘the only one from the nobility’ who had fallen on the victor’s side.
-For my second book (The Wars of the Roses Visitors Companion: Wales and the Borders, Book 1) I recently travelled through Wales and the borders and discovered that this is not the case.
-Sir Humphrey Cotes (or Coates) of Woodcote joint Henry’s army on route between Shrewsbury to Bosworth around 19 August, at Muster Hill near Woodcote, Shropshire.
-While on the winning side Sir Humphrey Cotes did not return home, he was killed during battle.
+Polydore Vergil reported that 1,000 men were slain amongst Richard III’s men and about 100 on Henry Tudor’s side.
+According to Vergil Henry’s standard-bearer Sir William Brandon was ‘the only one from the nobility who had fallen on the victor’s side.
+For my second book (The Wars of the Roses Visitors Companion: Wales and the Borders, Book 1) I recently traveled through Wales and the borders and discovered that this is not the case.
+Sir Humphrey Cotes (or Coates) of Woodcote joined Henry’s army en route between Shrewsbury to Bosworth around 19 August, at Muster Hill near Woodcote, Shropshire.
+While on the winning side Sir Humphrey Cotes did not return home, he was killed during the battle.
 He was buried at the church on the grounds of his home Woodcote Hall.
-Eventhough kept locked I was very lucky to visit the church and see the beautiful incised slab to Sir Humphrey Coted and his wife Eleanora Blount.
+Eventhough kept locked I was very lucky to visit the church and see the beautiful incised slab of Sir Humphrey Cotes and his wife Eleanora Blount.